ibm-cloud-docs/Cloudant/api/cloudant_query.md

 	in which case the document that was found in the index is returned.
 	If set to a higher value,
 	each document is read from at least that many replicas before it is returned in the results.
-	The request is likely to take more time than using only the document that is stored locally with the index.
+	The request will take more time than using only the document that is stored locally with the index.
+    - `r` is **disallowed** when making a partition query.
 -	**bookmark (optional, default: null)**: A string that is used to specify which page of results you require.
 	Pagination is discussed in more detail [here](cloudant_query.html#pagination).
 -	**use_index (optional)**: Use this option to identify a specific index for query to run against,